tomato414941/sakamori/docs/features/authentication.md

-# Authentication
+# Authentication Implementation

 ## Overview
-SAKAMORI's authentication system is implemented using Firebase Authentication.
-This document explains the implementation details and usage of the authentication features.
+This document details the technical implementation of SAKAMORI's authentication system.
+For a high-level overview, see [auth.md](../auth.md).

-## Features
-- Email/Password Sign-in
-- New User Registration
-- Sign-out
-- Password Reset

 ## Implementation Structure

-### Component Structure
+### Directory Structure
 ```
 src/
 ├── components/